huihan/LeetCode-OneTake/README.md

 LeetCode One take
 ============

-These files is writen to pretice bug-free coding.
+These files are writen to practice bug-free coding.
 And usually the answer is better than the older one.

 18_1_problem.name.java